 Additionally, visualization tools, including ArcGIS Story Maps (in English and Spanish formats when applicable/ possible), interactive maps, static maps, charts, graphics, etc. will be available on the website in an effort to graphically represent the TIP and RTP, as well as other plans and programs.

-All updates to the WFRC website will be managed by its website administrator and/or communications consultant.
+All updates to the WFRC website will be managed by WFRC communication staff.

-In an effort to monitor website performance, WFRC will track and report website traffic.
-Custom reports based on behavior and/or acquisition may be available upon request.
+In an effort to monitor website performance and accessibility, WFRC will track and report website traffic.